JuliaManifolds/Manopt.jl/docs/src/tutorials/InplaceGradient.md

 For the actual call to the solver, we first have to generate an instance of `GradF!` and tell the solver, that the gradient is provided in an [`InplaceEvaluation`](https://manoptjl.org/stable/plans/objective/#Manopt.InplaceEvaluation).
-We can further also use [`gradient_descent!`](https://manoptjl.org/stable/solvers/gradient_descent/#Manopt.gradient_descent!) to even work inplace of the initial point we pass.
+We can further also use [`gradient_descent!`](https://manoptjl.org/stable/solvers/gradient_descent/#Manopt.gradient_descent!) to even work in-place of the initial point we pass.

 ``` julia
 grad_f2! = GradF!(data, similar(data[1]))